JKWA/funx/guides/dsl/either.md

 ## Behaviours

-Modules participating in the Either DSL implement `Funx.Monad.Either.Dsl.Behaviour`.
-The executor calls `run/3` on these modules.
-The DSL determines whether the result is interpreted as a bindable value, a mapped value, or a result to be normalized.
-The executor only invokes the callback and applies the step semantics.
+Modules participating in the Either DSL implement specific monad behaviors based on their purpose:
+- `Funx.Validate.Behaviour` - validators (called with `validate/3`)
+- `Funx.Monad.Behaviour.Bind` - operations that can fail (called with `bind/3`)
+- `Funx.Monad.Behaviour.Map` - pure transformations (called with `map/3`)
+- `Funx.Monad.Behaviour.Predicate` - boolean tests (called with `predicate/3`)

+The executor calls the appropriate behavior method based on the DSL operation.
+Each behavior has specific semantics for how the result is interpreted and processed in the pipeline.